the buss chimulco 1

 Dr. Michelle

 In Mexico they cut out the middleman.
-The two of them worked in tandem, one with an instrument that was inserted along my jaw line(s) and the other fine tuned the notebook computer on the TV table over my right shoulder.
+The two of them worked in tandem, one with an instrument that was inserted along my jaw line(s) and the other to a fine tuned the notebook computer on the TV table over my right shoulder.

 It was decided which teeth would need to be removed and a subsequent appointment was set